mariusmuja/smartplug-esp32-euc/README.md

 This is an esphome-based firmware for ESP32 smartplugs (or any other ESP32 controlled relays) to control the charging of EUCs, specifically to turn off charging when a certain voltage (state of charge) is reached, in order to prevent fully charging which is detrimental to battery longevity.

-Something similar can be accomplished with the EUCWorld app, which monitors the EUC battery lever and commands a smartplug to turn off charging, however that requires a smartphone to be in the proximity of the EUC.
-This firmware loads onto the smartplug and talks directly with the EUC over bluetooth (BLE).

 ## Supported EUCs

 This projects currently supports the following EUCs: